Erresthor/ActivPynference_Public/README.md

 - Use Inference librairies such as [numpyro](https://num.pyro.ai/en/latest/index.html#introductory-tutorials) to perform Bayesian Inference on empirical data and fit these models !

 What you cannot do (yet):
-- Build hierarchical planning networks : layers receiving their observations from lower rank layers, and trying to plan actions (work in progress !).
+- Build hierarchical planning networks : layers receiving their observations from lower rank layers AND trying to plan actions (work in progress !).
 - Perform structure learning
 - Run the classical Active Inference (Policy comparison) scheme ...
 But you can [here](https://github.com/infer-actively/pymdp/tree/master) !
 - Find [the answer to life the universe and everything](https://en.wikipedia.org/wiki/42_(number))